University of California-San Diego

 - Week 2.
 Module 4: Social democratic capitalism

 - Week 5.
-Module 10: Universal basic income
+Module 10: Why Keynesianism matters

 - Week 10.
 Module 19: The outward-looking good society

 - Week 10.
-Module 20: Can community flourish in modern capitalism?
+Module 20: Does modern capitalism inhibit community?

 Requirements: